 Data was collected for a total of 135 PPW waste collection systems.
 During data collection and also for the evaluation a distinction is made between glass, paper & cardboard, plastic, metal and composite material.
 The most important results for each fraction are presented in a separate table.
 Further, a distinction between waste collection type and waste collection method is made.
-Regarding the collection type, it will be distinguished here between single (separate) collection of a specific waste fraction on the one hand and co-mingled collection on the other hand that include two or more fractions at the same time (e.g. co-mingled collection of plastic, composite material and metal waste via a recycling bin).
-In contrast, the collection method, as it is defined here, describes whether a waste fraction is collected via door-to-door collection, bring points, civic amenity site (CAS) or other ways.
+Regarding the collection type, it will be distinguished here between single (separate) collection of a specific waste fraction on the one hand and co-mingled collection on the other hand that include two or more fractions at the same time (e.g. co-mingled collection method, as it is defined here, describes whether a waste fraction is collected via door-to-door collection, bring points, civic amenity site (CAS) or other ways.
 Some systems apply several of these collection methods in parallel.
 The following tables are structured by providing statistical evaluation to each of the mentioned collection types and methods.
 The different waste fractions are each presented in a separate section.